 Farmers’ markets, festivals and school events often let local businesses participate.
 An event booth will give you the opportunity to promote your goods or services and learn about your audience.
 Local sports teams and events get sponsorships from local businesses like yours as well.

 You can also find opportunities at trade shows and exhibits for your industry.
 Some of these events have a small business focus, while others target big names in the industry.
 Local organizations like your chamber of commerce can help you find relevant trade shows nearby.
 A simple search on the internet can also generate results for local trade shows in your industry.
 These networking opportunities help you understand the local market by teaching you about all of the different stakeholders in your industry.

 Encourage Word-of-Mouth Marketing

 People trust their friends’ and families’ recommendations for services and products.
 Giving your customers reasons to spread the word about your business will bring in new visitors who are excited to see your offerings.
 Since most people share an experience when it impresses them, you need to have excellent customer service.
 Make working with your business simple, pleasant and convenient.
 The results will speak for themselves!

 If you prefer a direct approach, you also have the option of starting a referral program.
 Ask customers where they found out about you using registration forms or cards on your checkout counter.
-Reward people who recommend you for your goods or services with discounts and promotions
+Reward people who recommend you for your goods or services with

 Communicate Your Values